 E-Government is another important topic when talking about digitalization in Germany.
 Dorothee Bär, newly appointed German state minister of digitalization (not to confuse with a federal minister), wants to simplify bureaucratic procedures and give citizens the chance to conduct simple administrative tasks, e.g., changing their residence place online.
 However, taking a closer look at the public institutions’ workflows, one can clearly see the massive digitalization potential.
 For example, for changing the residence, one has first to download a PDF from the homepage, fill it out by hand, bring it to the counter, where an official digitalizes the filled-out form, typing it by hand, wasting countless hours per day.

 Looking back at previous attempts of eGov, we can clearly say that the German government did not cover itself with glory.
 The digital identity card is only one of the eGov disasters.
 Since it was issued in 2010, only one-third have activated the function, and even less, approx. 2.5 million have used the function.
 The digital patient card or the debate about public Wifi are other examples.
 Looking back at our visit to the “Digitaler Staat,” we saw many start-ups really driving to achieve Dorothee Bärs’ vision of a functioning eGov.
 However, there are still many barriers, from the legislation side and how digitalization is being thought internally.

 What is the message that should be conveyed?

 We cannot rely on the government or others to drive digitalization: We have to be the drivers and take matters into our own hands.
-The digitalization ministry can only provide the framework, but as founders, revolutionary thinkers inside a large corporate, advisors must be active and aware.
+The digitalization ministry can provide the framework, but as founders and revolutionary thinkers inside a large corporate, advisors must be active and aware.
 Our responsibility is to take matters into our own hands and always keep in mind that digital assets need to be secured by state-of-the-art methods.